joodland/bm/README.md

-Visible bookmarks in buffer for GNU Emacs 22.x / 23.x (XEmacs 21.x).
+Visible bookmarks in buffer for GNU Emacs 22.x / 23.x / 24.x (XEmacs 21.x).
 =====================

 This package provides visible, buffer local, bookmarks and the ability to jump forward and backward to the next bookmark.

 It was created because I missed the bookmarks from M$ Visual Studio in GNU Emacs.
 I think they provide an easy way to navigate in a buffer.

 Features:
 ---------
-* Cycle through bookmarks in all open buffers in LIFO order (my frok version support)
+* Cycle through bookmarks in all open buffers in LIFO order
 * Toggle bookmarks.
 Jump to next/previous bookmark.
 * Setting bookmarks based on a regexp.
 (Useful when searching logfiles.)
 * Mouse navigation.